UofSC-Fall-2022-Math-300-H01/quiz9/README.md

-## Homework 9
+## Quiz 9

-We look at sets in Lean 4.
-We include our own library with basic definitions, results, and notations for sets.
+Fill in the three sorries in the proofs of the problems.